ZsyRocks/PipeTuner-Documenation/README.md

 Instructions:

-- Make sure to change only the ‘pgiePath’ and ’trackerPath’ accordingly which acts as the paths to mount to Pipetuner Docker container.
+- Make sure to change only the ‘streamRes’, ‘pgiePath’ and ’trackerPath’ accordingly which acts as the paths to mount to Pipetuner Docker container.

        eg: config/config_PGIE/’your_pgie_file’.txt